 You’ve made the professional jump to life as a web developer (or are definitely considering it)!
 Choosing and committing to this new career path by far is a big step; congratulations are in order.
 However, when the decision’s been made, and the celebration’s over, you find yourself stuck at now what?

-Where do you start, especially when you have zero (to minimal) development experience?
+You are probably asking “which programming language should I learn first?”
+Especially when you have zero (to minimal) development experience?
 How are you supposed to land one of the 160,500+ development jobs out there?

 Web.
 Developer.
 Portfolio.
 This is not a maybe; it’s a must.
 Which is why we’ve scoured the internet for stand-out portfolio tips, and have reached out to web developers experienced in the industry, who’ve been there done that, and know a thing or two about creating kickass portfolios.

 - 3 portfolio tips you probably haven’t heard of from 3 experienced web developers

 - Plus, other micro tips and industry knowledge, stats, and research in between